Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Discussion

-\paragraph{Observational interpretation.} Conceptually, the framework separates microscopic states from observable states.
-A configuration corresponds to a finest-scale ball, whereas larger balls encode coarser observational classes.
+\paragraph{Observational interpretation.} Conceptually, the framework separates microstates from their coarse-grained classes.
+A configuration corresponds to a finest-scale ball, whereas larger balls encode coarser observation classes.
 The dynamics therefore acts not only on individual configurations, but also on families of observables across resolutions.
 From this viewpoint, contracting, expanding, and isometric behavior describe whether one update decreases, increases, or preserves observational uncertainty.
 This reading is natural for biological systems, where exact microstates are rarely measurable and predictions are made at finite resolution.

-\paragraph{Methodological note.} The sole input to the optimization is the transition map~$f\colon\mathcal{C}\to\mathcal{C}$ from the Boolean model~\cite{espinosa2004gene,alvarez2007gene}; no gene labels, expression data, or prior ranking enter the computation.
-The measure~$\mu_E$ has no adjustable parameters (equation~\eqref{eq:mu_definition}).
-That this parameter-free criterion places UFO, EMF1, LFY, and TFL1 in the leading positions---matching the hierarchy established by decades of experimental genetics~\cite{mendoza1998dynamics,blazquez1997leafy}---is a nontrivial consistency check for a network of $N{=}13$ and $13!$ orderings.
-Part~II~\cite{perez2026padicII} tests the framework on three additional networks with distinct topologies.
+\paragraph{Methodological note.} The sole input to the optimization is the transition map~$f\colon\mathcal{C}\to\mathcal{C}$ from the Boolean model~\cite{espinosa2004gene,alvarez2007gene}; no gene labels, expression data, or prior ranking enter the computation, and the measure~$\mu_E$ has no adjustable parameters (equation~\eqref{eq:mu_definition}).
+That this parameter-free criterion recovers the master-regulator hierarchy established by decades of experimental genetics~\cite{mendoza1998dynamics,blazquez1997leafy} is a nontrivial consistency check for a $13!$-ordering search (Section~\ref{sec:athaliana}, Table~\ref{tab:athaliana_ordering_validation}).

-\paragraph{Partial order recovered from dynamics.} The formalism explores all $N!$ total orderings, but the output need not be a single total order.
-For \textit{A.\ thaliana}, four orderings attain the same minimal $\mu_E$; their symmetry group $C_2\times C_2$ (Remark~\ref{rem:symmetry_C2C2}) identifies two pairs of interchangeable positions, yielding a \emph{partial order} on genes by hierarchical level:

-Genes within a box are interchangeable; arrows indicate strict precedence.
-The partial order is not imposed but \emph{recovered from the dynamics alone}: EMF1 and LFY (antagonistic in the vegetative-to-floral transition) sit at the same level; AP2 and FT (organ identity vs.\ flowering timing) are equivalent for~$\mu$.
-Developmental hierarchies in the GRN literature are often partially ordered~\cite{davidson2006gene,alon2006introduction}; that minimization of $\mu$ recovers this structure without presupposing it provides independent mathematical support for the biological picture.
-Part~II~\cite{perez2026padicII} examines whether analogous partial-order structure arises in other networks.